-5. COURT'S GENERAL INFORMATION SHEET & INSTRUCTIONS
+6. COURT'S GENERAL INFORMATION SHEET & INSTRUCTIONS

-- 5.1 General information sheet required.
-The Court will not sign any order granting guardianship until and unless the proposed guardian has completed the general information sheet promulgated by the Court, which can be found on the Court's website. - 5.2 Court instructions required.
+- 6.1 General information sheet required.
+The Court will not sign any order granting guardianship until and unless the proposed guardian has completed the general information sheet promulgated by the Court, which can be found on the Court's website. - 6.2 Court instructions required.
 The Court will not sign any order granting guardianship until and unless the proposed guardian has executed and filed the applicable instructions promulgated by the Court, which can be found on the Court's website.

-6. UNCONTESTED PROVE UP OF A GUARDINSHIP
+7. UNCONTESTED PROVE UP OF A GUARDINSHIP

-- 6.1 Conference with attorney ad litem.
-A conference has been had with the attorney ad litem and there is an agreement that the case can be set for an uncontested hearing because: - a. the case does not have any contested issues regarding incapacity of the ward - b. the case does not have any contested issues regarding the scope of the guardianship - c. the physician's certificate has been filed and clearly supports the scope of the guardianship sought - d. the attorney ad litem will not object to the admission of the physician's certificate - e. less restrictive support and services (alternatives) were considered but are not appropriate or available - f. the case does not have any contested issues regarding the suitability of applicant to serve as guardian. - 6.2 Scheduling an uncontested prove up.
-To schedule the uncontested prove up of a guardianship, follow the procedures set out in Chapter A. Section 8. - 6.3 Submission of required documents prior to hearing.
+- 7.1 Conference with attorney ad litem.
+Prior to scheduling an uncontested prove up, Applicant and the ad litem have conferred and there is an agreement that the case can be set for an uncontested hearing because: - a. the case does not have any contested issues regarding incapacity of the ward - b. the case does not have any contested issues regarding the scope of the guardianship - c. the physician's certificate has been filed and clearly supports the scope of the guardianship sought - d. the attorney ad litem will not object to the admission of the physician's certificate - e. less restrictive support and services (alternatives) were considered but are not appropriate or available - f. the case does not have any contested issues regarding the suitability of applicant to serve as guardian. - 7.2 Scheduling an uncontested prove up.
+To schedule a hearing for an uncontested guardianship, you must e-file the appropriate Checklist Certification for uncontested prove-up (forms are found on the Court's website) and follow the procedures set out in Chapter A. Section 8.
+Take note, the court coordinator will not set your matter for prove-up until the Checklist Certification is on file with the Court. - 7.3 Submission of required documents prior to hearing.
 All required documents must be filed no later than 10:00 a.m. seven (7) days prior to the hearing.
-If the required documents are not filed, the court may cancel the hearing without notice.
+If the required documents are not filed, the Court may cancel the hearing without notice.
 Required documents include: - a.
 Notice & Affidavit pursuant to §1051.104(b)(1)&(2) - b.
 Waivers, Declinations, Consents (if applicable) - c.
 Physician's Certificate of Medical Examination - d.
-Criminal History Report
+Criminal History Report - e.
+Training Certificate - f.
+Guardian Ad Litem Report (if applicable) - g.
+Appointment of Resident Agent (if applicable) - h.
+General Information Sheet (executed)